 Last week the 8th Court of Appeals of Texas issued a ruling about home schooling in a civil case filed by a home school family against El Paso ISD.
 This was in response to truancy charges that had been filed against them as a result of their family members alleging the children were not being taught and had no curriculum.
 The school district eventually dropped the charges against the family but they proceeded to file a civil action against the district arguing that the state had no authority to regulate or oversee home schooling at all.

 Interestingly, this family was a member of both THSC and HSLDA but refused to follow the recommendations of THSC.
 In such circumstances a home school family must simply provide district officials with a letter of assurance stating that they have a curriculum covering the basic educational goals and are pursuing it in a bona fide manner.
 In fact if the family had provided the letter we recommend, the school district would never have filed charges in the first place.
-You can read an article in the El Paso Times on this ruling and you can read the court ruling.
+You can read the court ruling.

 The El Paso Appellate Court ruling said, “No parents have ever prevailed in any reported case on a theory that they have an absolute constitutional right to educate their children in the home, completely free of any state supervision, regulation, or requirements,” the ruling stated.
 “They do not have an ‘absolute constitutional right to home school,’” just as a parent does not have absolute authority over his children giving him the right to abuse them.